The AAO 2023 online abstract submitter will open March 9.

 In-Person Presentation

-Following are types of presentations that are in-person, scheduled events at AAO 2022.
-Presenters of in-person presentations need to register for and attend AAO 2022.
+Following are types of presentations that are in-person, scheduled events at AAO 2023.
+Presenters of in-person presentations will be required to register for and attend AAO 2023.

 Original Paper: The AMPC chooses submissions to be presented as papers based on originality, clinical relevance, comprehensiveness and as a stimulus for prepared discussion.
 Original scientific paper presentations will be followed by a live panel and audience discussion.
 Paper presenters MUST prepare a condensed manuscript for the panelist 4 weeks before the meeting.
 Accepted paper presenters will be sent instructions and the condensed manuscript form.
 The Academy does not allow one person to present two papers within the same Original Paper session.
 If an author has two scientific papers scheduled for the same session, an alternate speaker must present one of the papers.
 The BEST paper for each session will be selected by the panel and announced at the end of the session.

-Abstracts limited to Paper Only will only be considered for an in-person Original Paper presentation.
+Abstracts limited to Paper Only can only be considered for an in-person Original Paper presentation.

-Posters selected for the Poster Theater: All poster presenters are required to submit an electronic poster prior to the meeting.
+Poster Theater: All poster presenters are required to upload an electronic poster prior to the meeting.
 In addition, some posters are scheduled for an in-person presentation at the Poster Theater.
 During the presentation, the e-poster is displayed on a large monitor.
 A short, moderated audience question period follows each speaker.

-Pre-recorded Poster Discussion: All poster presenters are required to submit an electronic poster prior to the meeting.
-In addition, some posters are selected for pre-recorded poster discussions.
-During the unmoderated poster discussion, the group is led by peer-presenters using their electronic poster.
-The individual presentations are rapid-fire, and the small poster groups are recorded in 30-minute sessions.
-Each poster group is selected because the combination of their topics creates a cohesive session.
-The Poster Discussion groups meet in advance to capture their session, which is then made available as part of the virtual meeting.
+Poster Discussion: All poster presenters are required to upload an electronic poster prior to the meeting.
+In addition, some posters are selected for poster discussions.
+During the poster discussion, the group is led by peer-presenters using their electronic poster.
+The individual presentations are 3 minutes followed by a 3-minute discussion with the total session lasting 30-minutes.
+Each poster group is selected because the combination of topics creates a cohesive session.

 Paper/e-poster abstracts submitted under the following categories will be considered as ePOSTER ONLY since there are no live presentation sessions for these topics: